 - Get your pitches and scripts in front of execs and producers with the WGA Weekly Feature Memo.

-- Get your series pitches and spec pilots in front of development execs and producers with the WGA Weekly TV Development Memo.
+- Get your series pitches and spec pilots in front of development execs and producers with the WGA Staffing and Development Platform.

-- Use the Staffing Submission System to send your samples, credits/bio, and a cover letter directly to showrunners who are looking for writers.
+- Use the WGA Staffing and Development Platform to send your samples, credits/bio, and a cover letter directly to showrunners who are looking for writers.

-- Find agencies that have signed the Code of Conduct on the Signatory Agencies List.
+- Find agencies that are Franchised and can represent WGA members on the Signatory Agencies List.

 - Ask fellow writers for manager and/or attorney referrals or contact Agency.